Last Updated: April 2, 2013

 Detecting Glaucoma in Seniors

-Only a full vision exam, including tonometry, visual field exam,
+Only a full vision exam, including tonometry, a visual field

-by determining the resistance of your cornea to indentation,
+ocular pressure by determining the resistance of your cornea to

-usually by directing a quick, painless puff of air at the eye.
-A
+indentation, usually by directing a quick, painless puff of air at

-visual field exam tests the full field of vision by asking if you
+the eye.
+A visual field exam tests the full field of vision by

-can see a series of objects or flashes of light in various
+asking if you can see a series of objects or flashes of light in

-locations, for example on a computer screen.
-The visual acuity exam
+various locations, for example on a computer screen.
+The visual

-starts with the familiar eye chart with the tumbling E's.
+acuity exam starts with the familiar eye chart with the tumbling

 The dilated eye exam is where drops are put in the eyes to